Tyler Hilton: Music

 On January 11, 2012, Hilton released a free song called "Loaded Gun" from his upcoming album Forget the Storm on his website and was featured in the season 9 premiere episode of One Tree Hill following his return as Chris Keller.
 Hilton also debuted two songs from the album called "Kicking My Heels" and "Prince of Nothing Charming" on the show.
 On February 14, 2012, "Prince of Nothing Charming", the first single from Hilton's upcoming album Forget the Storm, was made available on iTunes.
 On March 7, 2012, Hilton revealed via Twitter that Forget The Storm, his first full-length LP since 2004, would be released on April 3, 2012.
 The album was produced by David Hodges among others and released through Hilton's own label, Hooptie Tune Records.
 He chose to title it "Forget the Storm" as a reference to his unreleased album, "The Storms We Share", and described it as "a little more rock and roll."
 Hilton began a tour in the United States with Dion Roy and "Dakota and Will" in March 2012 which ended mid June 2012.
 He also toured with Boyce Avenue in the UK and Ireland in June 2012 until July 2012 and will return late October 2012 on his own headlining tour after more US shows, wrapping up the year with shows back in the US.
 On December 7, 2016, Hilton release a new single called "Next To You" on iTunes; It was recorded on his Forget The Storm Deluxe Version as an acoustic version.

-In 2017, Tyler Hilton released his cover of "Stay" by Rihanna and released his most recent single "Overtime" on August 15, 2017.
+In 2017, Hilton released his cover of "Stay" by Rihanna and released his most recent single "Overtime" on August 15, 2017.

+In 2024, Hilton recorded the soundtrack to former wife Megan Park's film "My Old Ass" along with Jaco Caraco.

+In 2025, Hilton released an album of cover versions called Well Well Well in duets with former co-star Bethany Joy Lenz, which included a new version of "When the Stars Go Blue" as well as a cover of Tyler's "You'll Ask for Me".
+He also released a cover of Leonard Cohen's "Hallelujah" with former One Tree Hill co-star and frequent touring collaborator Kate Voegele.

+In 2026, Hilton released his first new solo music in over six years, two singles, "Texas" and "Driving to Your House".